alibabacloudkorea/ACKC/MS Ignite Tour 20200122.md

 In ML DevOps session, pipelines and pipeline endpoints(for result set) were mainly delivered out of several terms in machine learning development lifecycle.
 ![](https://github.com/rnlduaeo/alibaba/blob/master/6.JPG?raw=true)

-In general ML development cycles, the process might be as follows.
+In general ML development cycles, the process may be as follows.

 - data preprocessing (cleansing, normalization etc.)
 - training data